MicrosoftDocs/PowerShell-Docs/reference/includes/rhel-support.md

 Install package files (`.rpm`) are also available from [https://packages.microsoft.com/][pcm].

-Docker images containing PowerShell 7.2, PowerShell 7.4, and PowerShell 7.5-preview for x64 are
-available from the [Microsoft Artifact Registry][mcr] for the following versions of RHEL:
+Docker images containing PowerShell 7.4 and PowerShell 7.5-preview for x64 are available from the [Microsoft Artifact Registry][mcr] for the following versions of RHEL:

+- RHEL 9 - OS support ends on 2032-05-31
 - RHEL 8 - OS support ends on 2029-05-31
-- RHEL 9 - OS support ends on 2032-05-31

 PowerShell is tested on Red Hat Universal Base Images (UBI).
 For more information, see the [UBI information page][ubi].